-SENATE BYLAW 15 Privileges of Non-members at Meetings of the Faculty Senate (Senate Bylaw 15, February 27, 1969; Amended 9/71, 4/84 and 12/95)
+Privileges of Non-members at Meetings of the Faculty Senate (Senate Bylaw 15, February 27, 1969; Amended 9/71, 4/84, 12/95, and 5/2023)

-Any member of the faculty shall have the right to attend meetings of the Senate, but shall not be entitled to a vote or to have the floor unless reporting at the request of the Senate.
+Any member of the faculty shall have the right to attend meetings of the Senate in person, but shall not be entitled to a vote or to have the floor unless reporting at the request of the Senate.
 Members of committees elected by the Senate, but who are not members thereof, may have the privilege of the floor but shall not vote.
+Virtual attendance and participation is for voting members.